roncoleman125/Sclastic/README.md

 where pi is the number of decision points of a method.

 To estimate pi, Sclastic counts "hard" and "soft" decision points (dps).
 The hard dps are if, while, case-match, etc. statements.
-The signatures of hard dps are knowable in advance since they are "hard-coded" into Scala.

-The signatures of soft dps are "predicate contexts," that is, higher-order functions that take Boolean returning function objects.
+The signatures of soft dps are "predicate contexts," that is, higher-order functions that take Boolean returning function objects, be they named or anonymous (i.e., lambdas).
 Higher-order functions like filter, count, compare, etc. are some examples of predicate contexts
 The challenge is the signatures of predicate contexts, practically speaking, can only be "learned" from the input.
-Sclastic stores these in a database which is really just a flat file, which is then consulted when counting for decision points.
+Sclastic stores the signatures that it discovers in a database, i.e., the "book," which is then consulted when counting soft dps.

+It may be necessary to estimate the probability that the signatures of some predicate are not in the book (i.e., the "soft miss" rate) since references to imports may not be in the portfolio of projects under analysis.
-To estimate the "miss soft" rate we have
+To estimate the miss soft rate we have

     P(soft miss) = k x w